StreamDB

 Installation

 npm install @durable-streams/state @tanstack/db@tanstack/db is a peer dependency required for StreamDB collections and queries.
+The StreamDB API is published under the @durable-streams/state/db subpath; the db-free protocol primitives (see Durable State) live on the main @durable-streams/state entry and need no extra dependencies.

 Define a StandardSchema